alirezanazari/vimeo-api/README.md

 # vimeo-api
-Video Player Android application (vimeo.org)
+Android application to search and play video from Vimeo

 # Summery
 Used Kotlin and MVVM to develop application. </br>